wyrzyk/java-api-design-checklist/CHECKLIST.md

 #### Rationale:

-[Safety](https://theamiableapi.com/2011/10/12/api-design-best-practice-make-it-safe/).
+[Safety].
 Concrete API classes not designed for extensions should be declared as final to prevent clients from extending them (see [item 2.3.14](#2314-consider-declaring-the-class-as-final)).
 Certain abstract API classes aren’t designed for client extension either (see [item 2.1.8](https://theamiableapi.com/2012/01/16/java-api-design-checklist#cl.item.2.1.8)), but in Java it is illegal to declare a class both abstract and final.
 Fortunately, there is another way for preventing clients from extending abstract classes: by making all constructors package scoped.
 While clients can work around this technical limitation by placing their own classes in the API package, it is enough to make it clear that what they are doing is unsupported and unsafe.

 ### 2.3.22. **Do not** require extensive initialization